-Entry requirements vary by role so please make sure you check the job description before applying to us.
+Our entry requirements vary by role so please make sure you check the job description before applying.
 If you feel you don’t meet any of these minimum requirements then we do offer a range of direct hire opportunities, which you can find on our job search page.

 I am an international student; am I eligible to apply?

 Yes - Atkins is an A rated sponsor within the Home Office Sponsorship Management system under Tier 2.
 This means we can sponsor candidates who do not currently have the right to work in the UK but possess a valid Tier 4 student visa.
 Following BREXIT, the UK is in a transition period is an a transition period until December 31st 2020.
 From January 1st 2021 a new UK immigration system will be in place.
 For more information on this and for our dedicated webpage, please click here.

-What process will I go through when applying for a graduate or placement role?
+What process will I go through when applying for a graduate role?